Welcome, Guest.

 Birds you can see here include:

-Western Honey-Buzzard, Lammergeier, (reintroduced), Short-toed Eagle, Northern Goshawk, Eurasian Sparrowhawk, Common Buzzard, Golden Eagle, Peregrine Falcon, Rock Ptarmigan, Black Grouse, Western Capercaillie, Rock Partridge, Grey Partridge, Eurasian Eagle Owl, Eurasian Pygmy Owl, Little Owl, Tengmalm's Owl, Green Woodpecker, Black Woodpecker, Great Spotted Woodpecker, Water Pipit, Grey Wagtail, White Wagtail, Common Dipper, Common Wren, Alpine Accentor, Black Redstart, Song Thrush, Firecrest, Willow Tit, Crested Tit, Coal Tit, Wallcreeper, Spotted Nutcracker, Alpine Chough, Red-billed Chough, Northern Raven, White-winged Snow Finch, Citril Finch
+European Honey Buzzard, Bearded Vulture, Short-toed Eagle, Eurasian Goshawk, Eurasian Sparrowhawk, Common Buzzard, Golden Eagle, Peregrine Falcon, Rock Ptarmigan, Black Grouse, Rock Partridge, Grey Partridge, Eurasian Eagle Owl, Eurasian Pygmy Owl, Little Owl, Tengmalm's Owl, Green Woodpecker, Black Woodpecker, Great Spotted Woodpecker, Water Pipit, Grey Wagtail, White Wagtail, Common Dipper, Common Wren, Alpine Accentor, Black Redstart, Song Thrush, Common Firecrest, Willow Tit, Crested Tit, Coal Tit, Wallcreeper, Spotted Nutcracker, Alpine Chough, Red-billed Chough, Northern Raven, White-winged Snowfinch, Citril Finch

 [edit] Other Wildlife

-Larger mammals found in the area include two reintroduced species, Ibex, from Italy and Mouflon from Corsica as well as the alien Sika Deer, introduced from Asia and the native Chamois.
-Carnivores include Wildcat, Badger and Pine Marten and the Alpine Marmot is common.
+Large mammals found in the area include two reintroduced species, Alpine Ibex from Italy and European Mouflon from Corsica, as well as the alien Sika Deer, introduced from Asia, and the native Chamois.
+Carnivores include Wildcat, European Badger and [European [Pine Marten]].
+The Alpine Marmot is common.

-The insect fauna is very rich and includes the endangered Larche Ringlet and Small Apollo butterflies.
+The insect fauna is very rich and includes the endangered Large Ringlet and Small Apollo butterflies.

-The varied habitats and combination of central European and Mediterranean influences has led to a remarkably rich flora including stately Saxifraga florentula, endemic to the area and found only between 2500m and 3000m.
+The varied habitats and combination of Central European and Mediterranean influences has led to a remarkably rich flora including stately Saxifraga florentula, endemic to the area and found only between 2,500 and 3, 000 metres.

 [edit] Site Information